NayakSubhransu/MovieMentor/readme.md

 ## 📽️ About:

 This project aims to develop a cutting-edge movie recommendation system that leverages advanced techniques in data cleaning, exploratory data analysis (EDA), machine learning, and natural language processing (NLP).
 The system is designed to suggest movies to users based on their unique preferences, behavior, and the similarities between movies.
+<br /><br />
 The recommendation engine employs a content-based filtering approach, analyzing movie overviews, features, and user-item interactions to provide highly relevant and personalized recommendations.
 By combining machine learning algorithms with natural language processing techniques, the system can effectively understand and interpret user preferences, enabling it to suggest movies that align with their specific interests.
+<br /><br />
 See the implementation details with [IPython Notebook](https://github.com/NayakSubhransu/MovieMentor/blob/main/MovieMentor.ipynb).

+## 🌟 Key Features

+💡 Content-Based Filtering Algorithm: MovieMentor employs a cutting-edge content-based filtering algorithm that analyzes movie overviews, features, and metadata to identify similarities between movies and your preferences.<br />
+🗜️ Cosine Similarity and Vectorization: The system implements advanced cosine similarity calculations and vectorization techniques to accurately measure the similarity between textual documents, such as movie overviews and user reviews.<br />
+👥 Collaborative Filtering: In addition to content-based filtering, MovieMentor utilizes user-based and item-based collaborative filtering techniques to enhance recommendation accuracy by incorporating user-item interactions and preferences.<br />
+🎯 Personalized Recommendations: You'll receive tailored movie suggestions based on your unique preferences, behavior, and the similarities between movies, ensuring a highly personalized and relevant recommendation experience.<br />

+## 📁 Datasets
+MovieMentor relies on a comprehensive movie dataset containing rich information about movie features, overviews, credits, and ratings.
+This dataset undergoes thorough preprocessing to extract relevant features, ensuring that the recommendation algorithms have access to high-quality data for training and evaluation.

 ## 🚀 Getting Started: